The Rise of Language Models in Mining Software Repositories: A Survey: Language Models Employed in MSR

-In terms of modality (Figure~\ref{fig:lm_families}), text-oriented models dominate the landscape, accounting for 146 uses (62\%), followed by code-oriented models with 41 uses (18\%) and multimodal models with 29 uses (12\%).
-Models such as CodeBERT and CodeLlama appear repeatedly, reflecting that many MSR tasks involve code-related artefacts and benefit from pre-training on specific programming languages~\cite{2023-54,2025-21}.
-This specialisation is also visible within broader families.
-For example, T5-based models account for 36 uses (23 text- and 13 code-oriented), while Llama-based models contribute 24 uses (17 text- and 7 code-oriented).
-Beyond these categories, embedding-focused models, such as Sentence-BERT, represent 18 uses (8\%) and are typically used to encode repository artefacts into vector representations that enable downstream tasks such as clustering or classification~\cite{2023-58,2024-45-6,2025-79-1}.
-In contrast, vision-specific models appear only once in the analysed studies~\cite{2025-52-1}, suggesting that purely visual analysis remains largely unexplored within MSR research.
+In terms of modality (Figure~\ref{fig:lm_families}), text-oriented models dominate the landscape, accounting for 326 uses (59.1\%), followed by multimodal models with 104 uses (18.9\%) and code-oriented models with 72 uses (13.1\%).
+Models such as CodeBERT and CodeLlama appear repeatedly, reflecting that many MSR tasks involve code-related artifacts and benefit from pre-training on specific programming languages~\cite{2023-54,2025-21}.
+This specialization is also visible within broader families.
+For example, T5-based models account for 49 uses (28 text and 21 code), while Llama-based models contribute 63 uses (49 text, 10 code, and 4 multimodal).
+Beyond these categories, embedding-focused models, such as Sentence-BERT, represent 48 uses (8.7\%) and are typically used to encode repository artifacts into vector representations that enable downstream tasks such as clustering or classification~\cite{2023-58,2024-45-6,2025-79-1}.
+In contrast, vision-specific models appear only once in the analyzed studies~\cite{2025-52-1}, suggesting that purely visual analysis remains largely unexplored within MSR research.